If you’re like most people, you may wonder if you really need to read this article on email tips for busy professionals.

 This problem can often be avoided by emphasizing the right info.

-If you’re emailing about a meeting, event or class, make sure the sure the date, time and location (or webinar link) are emphasized, listing the info as a separate paragraph, bullet point or bold type.
+If you’re emailing about a meeting, event or class, make sure the date, time and location (or webinar link) are emphasized, listing the info as a separate paragraph, bullet point or bold type.

 11. Include a Call-to-Action